 Dr. Eric Siegel, founder of Predictive Analytics World, says it’s time business users take the power to create predictive analytics into their own hands.
-Welcome the era of the citizen data scientist.
+Welcome the era of the DIY data scientist.

 Today, the roles of data analysts, business intelligence analysts and business analysts are changing as new technologies hit the market.

 DMway asked Dr. Eric Siegel, founder of Predictive Analytics World and the author of “Predictive Analytics: The Power to Predict Who Will Click, Buy, Lie, or Die – Revised and Updated,” how can individuals steer the evolution of their roles in this new era of big and fast data?